MS 07. Noordhoff, Jeane (1882-1970). Papers, 1882-1970. .417 linear ft.

 Date Added to Repository

 Jeane (Jantje) Noordhoff was born to Klaas and Geertje Noordhoff of Alton, Iowa, in 1882.
-She graduated from Northwestern Classical Academy of Orange City, Iowa (1895) and Huron College, Huron, South Dakota (1911).
-In 1911 she was commissioned as a missionary to Japan by the Women’s Board of Domestic Mission of the Reformed Church in America.
+She graduated from Northwestern Classical Academy of Orange City, Iowa (1898) and Huron College, Huron, South Dakota (1911).
+In 1911 she was commissioned as a missionary to Japan by the Woman’s Board of Foreign Mission of the Reformed Church in America.
 For approximately 45 years she lived in Japan, teaching at a girls’ school in Shimonoseki, the Ferris Girls School in Yokohama, and the Keisen Girls School in Tokyo.
 She retired to Orange City, Iowa.
 Collection includes diaries from 1926, 1933, and 1958; essays titled, “Reminiscing,” “Travel Conveniences,” and “Missionary Stories for Children;” letters (including one from 1911 written on a roll of rice paper); photographs; and a folder about Dr. Sam Noordhoof of Mackay Memorial Hospital, Taipei, Taiwan.
 Also included is informational material about the Southern Normal School, Brewton, Alabama.

 Photograph of Jeane Noordhoff, undated.